nglc15/Rainfall-Machine-Learning-Predictor/README.md

 # Rainfall-Machine-Learning-Predictor

-This repository is for UCI's CS178 Machine Learning and Data final project.
+This repository is for UCI's CS178 Machine Learning and Data final project with Vishaal Yalamanchali.

 This project uses classifiers for an in-class Kaggle prediction competition with data from satellite-based measurements of cloud temperature.